CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/lustre-import-from-S3-bucket.md

 Compare the answers using m3diff and verify that get matching answers if NPCOL for both runs is identical NPCOL=6.

-Answers did not match if NPCOL was different, despite the removal of the -march=native compiler flag.
+Note that answers do not match if NPCOL was different, despite the removal of the -march=native compiler flag.

 1. Do a make clean and rebuild
 2. Rerun two cases with different values for NPCOL